r4mz3r0/Political-Science/POLI123/README.md

 3. A capacity to utilize contemporary social science research methods to conduct rigorous research on political phenomena.
 4. Effective written communication skills, especially the ability to convey complex concepts and information in a clear and concise manner.
 5. An ability to apply abstract theory and research methods to understand contemporary political events and public policies.
-## About
-Group Projects, Lecture Notes, and Coursework.
-Skills and knowledge acquired from taking Political Pyschology.